formerly known as ... well, I won't tell, forget it ...

 • like speech synthesis [listen]

-• both on-the-fly playing with direct user access and asynchronous, pre-computed output; also combining the two, taking the best of both
+• both on-the-fly playing with direct user access and asynchronous, pre-computed output

 • with all modulation options described below